tsipkens/atems/README.md

 ![fcolour](docs/fcolour.png)

-Applying Matlab's `imsegkmeans` function will then result in segmentations that look as follows:
+Applying Matlab's `imsegkmeans` function will then result in segmentations as follows:

 ![kmeans](docs/kmeans.png)